it-gro/hugo-theme-w3css-basic/README.md

 * disable google fonts apis
 * disable google maps
 * disable formspree (but keep your email)
+* do not show a comment counter on the Disqus Button
 * disable google translate
 * review result e.g. with [Firefox Lightbeam by Mozilla](https://addons.mozilla.org/en-GB/firefox/addon/lightbeam/)